I will always feel like an alien trying to fit among humans, because I don’t know how to blend in. Not really.

 But I suspect that I will always feel most comfortable being myself with one person — someone I can trust and love and enjoy.
 I will be willing to spend time in whatever groups I’m required with her.
 I’ll say the right things and do the right things.
 I’ll make her proud of me.
 I’ll go out of my way to please her in those respects and make sure I reflect well on her.

-But I suspect I’ll always be eager to get away from those groups — and eager to get back to the safety of one woman who I’ll be able to trust and love and find sanctuary with.
+My expectation, though, is that I’ll always be eager to get away from those groups — and eager to get back to the safety of a family to find sanctuary with.